AtomLinter/linter-markdown/README.md

 If there is no configuration found for **remark-lint**, this linter runs [remark-preset-lint-consistent][consistent] and [remark-preset-lint-recommended][recommended] (both can be turned off).
 You can a also turn on [remark-preset-lint-markdown-style-guide][styleguide].
+By default, [YAML frontmatter][yaml] is supported, but you can turn that off.

 If there *is* configuration for **remark-lint**, through `.remarkrc` files or `remarkConfig` in `package.json`s, this linter works just like